MCDReforged/MCDReforged/docs/source/plugin_dev/classes/CommandSource.md

 Send a message to the command source.
 The message can be anything including RTexts

 The message will be converted to str using `str()` function unless it's a RTextBase object

+Keyword Parameter *encoding*: The encoding method for the text.
+It's only used in PlayerCommandSource to optionally specify the encoding method.
+Check [here](ServerInterface.html#execute) for more details